lablluberes/ViBEx/README.md

 - Drawing a plot of the binarization path
 3. Inference Boolean Network
 - The "Run Script to Download Metrics" button allows the ability to download a CSV with performance metrics.
 This is based on the current uploaded dataset, boolean functions, and selected threshold methods.
 Make sure the data has no undecided states.
-- Infers boolean Functions based on binarization
+- Infers Boolean Functions based on binarization
 - Select inference method
 - Select binarization to use
 - Shows Boolean Function and Gene Regulatory Network Inferred